porzione/wtcurve/README.md

-                        and the peak restored afterwards; morphable --sat SAT             Drive the waveform through tanh, e.g. 1.26; the asymmetric soft clipping of an analog oscillator stage when paired with --satbias; morphable --satbias SATBIAS     Offset fed into --sat, e.g. 0.63, which compresses one half of the waveform more than the other; DC is removed afterwards; morphable
+                        and the peak restored afterwards; morphable --sat SAT             Drive the waveform through tanh, e.g. 1.26; the asymmetric soft clipping of an analog oscillator stage when paired with --satbias; zero or less disables it, mid-morph frames included; morphable --satbias SATBIAS     Offset fed into --sat, e.g. 0.63, which compresses one half of the waveform more than the other; DC is removed afterwards; morphable